SCPR/kpcc-data-team/data/kpcc-officer-involved-sb/README.md

     * Name of person shot

 * **person_ethnicity** (string):
-    * Race/ethnicity of person shot and killed pulled from San Bernardino County Sheriff's Department, Coroner Division data for shootings during the five-year period of review in which there were "law enforcement-related circumstances."
+    * Race/ethnicity of person shot and killed pulled from the San Bernardino County Sheriff's Department, Coroner Division data for shootings during the five-year period of review in which there were "law enforcement-related circumstances."

 * **person_gender** (string):
     * Gender based on district attorney records or coroner data.